Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 • to engage in sexual activity

 Individuals may experience the same interaction in different ways.
-Therefore, it is the responsibility of each party to determine that the other has consented before engaging in the activity.
+Therefore, it is the responsibility of each participant to determine that the other has consented before engaging in the activity.

 If consent is not clearly provided prior to engaging in the activity, consent may be ratified by word or action at some point during the interaction or thereafter, but clear communication from the outset is strongly encouraged.